Filter Options

 How is a private safari different from a group safari?

 “On a shared or group tour, you will join a group of other travelers.
 You will get a private room or tent but the vehicle and activities will be shared with others.
 A private tour is organized exclusively for you.
 However, on some private tours the wildlife-viewing activities are run by the lodges and camps and will be shared with others.
 On a group safari, you’ll almost certainly be tied to a set itinerary.
 It can be near impossible to make even very minor changes to an itinerary.
 You will also be traveling with people you’ve never met before.
 This can be great if you all get along well.
 In some cases, you might even find that you make friends for life.
 But any slight personality clash can make the trip an uncomfortable experience for everyone.
 A private safari tour does away with these issues and gives you more freedom and independence.
 You’ll be creating your own group, or even traveling alone.
-This means that you’ll choose the travel partners you’ll be crammed into a vehicle with for two weeks.
+This means that you’ll choose the travel partners you’ll be crammed into a vehicle with for 2 weeks.
 A private trip like this does cost a lot more than a group safari.”

 2